Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Introduction

-The discontinuity of straightening maps discussed above is a rather topological phenomenon in the sense that straightening maps fail to be continuous because they do not preserve the `topology' of connectedness loci.
-There is yet another, in fact a more conformal reason for straightening maps to be discontinuous which we describe now.
-In the presence of more than one critical points, for instance when two critical points are attracted by a single parabolic cycle, one can associate at least two different conformal conjugacy invariants with the parabolic cycle: i) the difference of the Fatou coordinates of two critical values (or their orbit representatives) in the attracting Ecalle cylinder, which we would call the \emph{Fatou vector}, and ii) the holomorphic fixed point index of the parabolic cycle.
-The first invariant is an `internal' conformal invariant of the dynamics, and is preserved by straightening maps.
-But the second one, which is an `external' conformal invariant, is in general not preserved by straightening maps (since a hybrid equivalence does not necessarily preserve the external class of a polynomial-like map).
+We also discuss an alternative (and more conformal) reason for straightening maps to be discontinuous.
+In the presence of more than one critical points, for instance when two critical points are attracted by a single parabolic cycle, one can associate at least two different conformal conjugacy invariants with the parabolic cycle; namely, the \emph{Fatou vector} of the parabolic basin, and the holomorphic fixed point index of the parabolic cycle.
+The first invariant is related to critical orbits of the polynomial and is preserved by straightening maps.
+But the second one is in general not preserved by straightening maps (since a hybrid equivalence does not necessarily preserve the external class of a polynomial-like map).
 Moreover, the Fatou vector can be quasi-conformally deformed giving rise to an analytic family of q.c.\ equivalent parabolic maps \cite[\S 3]{Sa2}.
 Heuristically speaking, if straightening maps were continuous, they would preserve the geometry of the parameter space.
 In fact, we prove that continuity of straightening maps would force the above two conformal invariants to be uniformly related along every parabolic arc, and this is a very strong geometric condition that is almost too good to hold.
-Although we do not know how to rule this out in general, we do show that the relation between Fatou vector and parabolic fixed point index is not uniform for certain low period parabolic arcs of the tricorn.
-This shows that straightening maps between certain tricorn-like sets fail to be continuous essentially because it fails to preserve the `geometry' of connectedness loci.
-In fact, our methods suggest that any two ``copies'' of the connectedness locus of biquadratic polynomials in the parameter space of cubic polynomials (compare \cite{IK}) are dynamically distinct; i.e.\ they are not homeomorphic via straightening maps.
+Although we do not know how to rule this out in general, we do show that the relation between Fatou vector and parabolic fixed point index is not uniform for certain low period parabolic arcs of the Tricorn.
+This shows that straightening maps between certain Tricorn-like sets fail to be continuous essentially because it fails to preserve the `geometry' of connectedness loci.
+In fact, our methods suggest that any two ``copies'' of the connectedness locus of biquadratic polynomials in the parameter space of cubic polynomials (compare \cite{IK}) are dynamically distinct; i.e., they are not homeomorphic via straightening maps.